aspose-total/Aspose.Total-Products/total/en/android-java/conversion/excel-to-docx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EXCEL to DOCX on Android via Java or Online App" h2="Transform EXCEL to DOCX within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting Excel to DOCX is a common requirement for many Android applications.
+DOCX is a popular format for documents, and is widely used for sharing and editing documents.
+It is also a more secure format than Excel, as it is not as vulnerable to malicious attacks.

+<h2>How Aspose.Total Helps for Excel to DOCX Conversion</h2>

- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate EXCEL to DOCX conversion feature inside your Android applications.
-In the first step you can export EXCEL to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to DOCX.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs.
+It includes two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java, which can be used to convert Excel to DOCX.

+The first step is to export Excel to PDF using Aspose.Cells for Android via Java.
+This API provides a wide range of features for working with Excel files, including the ability to export Excel to PDF.
+After that, Aspose.PDF for Android via Java can be used to convert PDF to DOCX.
+This API provides a range of features for working with PDF files, including the ability to convert PDF to DOCX.

+By using Aspose.Total for Android via Java, developers can easily integrate the Excel to DOCX conversion feature into their Android applications.
+This package of APIs provides a powerful and efficient way to convert Excel to DOCX, and is a great choice for developers who need to add this feature to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}